peteshand/PrebuiltBinaries/README.md

-# Immersive Stream XR Precompiled Binary Example Plugin
+# Unreal Engine Precompiled Binary Example Plugin

-This repository demonstrates the use of precompiled binaries for an Unreal Engine plugin in an Immersive Stream XR (ISXR) project.
-The example includes both the original plugin source and the precompiled version, along with two template projects to help troubleshoot build issues when using precompiled binaries with Immersive Stream XR.
+This repository demonstrates the use of precompiled binaries for an Unreal Engine plugin.
+The example includes both the original plugin source and the precompiled version, along with two template projects to help troubleshoot and test the integration of precompiled plugin binaries in Unreal Engine.

 ## Compatibility